KaleidoscopeIM/KaleidoscopeIM/README.md

 ### Hi there 👋

+Currently, I am pursuing a master's degree in computer science from the University of South Florida and expecting to receive a degree in Dec 2020.

-🔭 I’m currently working on two projects of USF-helth under Dr. Usha Menon.
+🔭 I’m currently working on two projects of USF-health.
 * TIMS - First responders cancer education program - https://cancerfreeheroes.com
 * USF-HSRC - USF Health survey registry of COVID-19 - https://livingwellduringcovid.org